yapweijun1996/AI-CSV-Chart/README.md

-# CSV to Aggregates + Cards + Data Table
+# AI-Powered CSV Analysis and Visualization Tool

-This is a powerful CSV analysis tool that allows you to upload a CSV file and automatically generate aggregates, charts, and a data table.
+This is a powerful, client-side CSV analysis tool that allows you to upload a CSV file and automatically generate aggregates, charts, and a data table.
 It features both automatic and manual modes for data analysis, a variety of chart types, and a history system to save and load your analysis sessions.
+The application is designed with a modular architecture and leverages AI to provide intelligent insights and streamline the data analysis process.

-## Features
+## Core Features

-- **CSV Parsing**: Upload CSV files and the application will automatically parse them.
-It supports auto-detection of delimiters and allows you to specify whether the first row contains headers.
+-   **Advanced CSV Parsing**: Upload CSV files with automatic delimiter detection.
+The application uses a web worker for parsing to ensure the UI remains responsive, even with large files.
-- **Data Profiling**: The application profiles your data to infer column types (number, date, string) and roles (metric, dimension, ID).
+-   **Intelligent Data Profiling**: The application profiles your data to infer column types (number, date, string) and roles (metric, dimension, ID), with specialized logic for ERP data patterns.
-- **Automatic Analysis**: In "Auto" mode, the application automatically generates up to 10 aggregates and charts based on the profiled data.
+-   **AI-Powered Analysis**: In "Auto" mode, the application uses an AI-driven workflow to generate up to 10 aggregates and charts, complete with natural language explanations.
-- **Manual Analysis**: In "Manual" mode, you can define your own column roles and create custom aggregates.
-- **Interactive Charts**: The application uses Chart.js to generate a variety of interactive charts, including bar charts, line charts, pie charts, and more.
+-   **Interactive Visualizations**: The application uses **Chart.js** to generate a variety of interactive charts, including bar charts, line charts, pie charts, and more.
-- **Data Table**: View the raw data in a searchable and sortable table with pagination.
+-   **Comprehensive Data Table**: View the raw data in a searchable and sortable table with pagination and the ability to download filtered data.
-- **History**: Save your analysis sessions and load them later.
-The history is stored in your browser's IndexedDB.
+-   **Persistent History**: Save your analysis sessions and load them later.
+The history is stored in your browser's **IndexedDB**, ensuring that your work is preserved across sessions.

-- **AI Workflow**: The application includes an AI-powered workflow that can automatically generate an analysis plan and provide explanations for the generated charts.
+## Architecture and Key Concepts

+The application is built with a modular architecture that promotes separation of concerns and maintainability.
+The core logic is organized into several key modules:

+-   **`ai_chart_store.js`**: Manages client-side storage using IndexedDB for session history and chunked CSV data, ensuring data persistence.
+-   **`ai_chart_api.js`**: Handles communication with the Gemini API, featuring a `fetchWithRetry` function with exponential backoff to manage rate limits.
+-   **`ai_chart_profile.js`**: Contains the logic for data profiling, including `inferType` and `inferRole` functions that automatically analyze and categorize columns.
+-   **`ai_chart_task_manager.js`**: Manages the state of the AI analysis workflow, tracking tasks from initialization to completion and updating the UI accordingly.
+-   **`ai_chart_erp_logic.js`**: Provides specialized logic for identifying and analyzing ERP data patterns, enabling more accurate and relevant insights for business data.

+## AI-Powered Workflow

+The application's AI workflow is designed to automate the data analysis process and provide users with actionable insights.
+Here's how it works:

+1.  **Analysis Plan Generation**: When you upload a CSV file, the application sends the data profile to the Gemini API, which generates a customized analysis plan.
+2.  **Task Management**: The `AITaskManager` class tracks the execution of the analysis plan, updating the UI with the current status of each task.
+3.  **Chart Explanations**: For each chart generated, the application sends the aggregated data to the Gemini API to produce a natural language explanation of the findings.
+4.  **Final Summary**: Once all charts and explanations are generated, the application creates a final summary of the entire analysis.

 ## How to Use